Welcome to the Math Lab!

 - assisting students to learn how to utilize software, tools, etc. providing feedback and answering questions during in-class practice

-Embedded Tutors for the Fall semester of 2020:
+Embedded Tutors for the Winter semester of 2021:

-Pre/intermediate algebra: Garrett, Richard, Olivia, Diego, Steve, Kiana, Keihaneh, Alayiah
+Pre/intermediate algebra: Richard, Diego, Kiana, Keihaneh, Alayiah, Keith

 Please contact the tutoring coordinator Judith Mosher if you have any questions or would like more detailed information about individual schedules.